Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: LLM-based Multi-Agent Framework

 \section{LLM-based Multi-Agent Framework}

-We propose a novel parallelized planning-acting framework based on LLMs, designed to enable collaboration and decision-making among agents in complex dynamic environments.
-Our framework introduces three key innovations: (1) A dual-thread architecture with an interruptible execution mechanism, enabling concurrent planning and acting, (2) A real-time updated centralized memory system supporting the planning thread, ensuring that agents' decisions are informed by the latest environmental changes and team interactions, and (3) A Minecraft comprehensive skill library supporting the acting thread, automating task execution by proposing a recursive task decomposition mechanism.
-While the skill library represents an engineering contribution, it is important to note that our framework is generic and can be extended to other domains with minimal adaptation.
-This flexibility highlights the broader applicability of our approach, while Minecraft provides a rich and accessible testbed for evaluating its performance in dynamic environments.
+We propose a novel parallelized planning-acting framework for LLM-based multi-agent systems as shown in Fig.~\ref{fig:arch}, designed to support real-time inter-agent collaboration in dynamic scenarios such as the open-world environment of Minecraft.
+Our framework introduces three key innovations: (1) A dual-thread architecture with an interruptible execution mechanism, enabling concurrent planning and acting, (2) A real-time updated centralized memory system supporting the planning thread, ensuring that agents' decisions are informed by the latest environmental changes and team communications, and (3) A comprehensive skill library supporting the acting thread, automating task execution by proposing a recursive task decomposition mechanism.